technologiescollege/ArduinoTechnoEduc/portable/sketchbook/libraries/IRremote/README.md

 ## Incompatibilities to other libraries and Arduino commands like tone() and analogWrite()
 If you use a library which requires the same timer as IRremote, you have a problem, since **the timer resource cannot be shared simultaneously** by both libraries.

+### Use NEC protocol and TinyReceiver
+[TinyReceiver](https://github.com/Arduino-IRremote/Arduino-IRremote?tab=readme-ov-file#tiny-nec-receiver-and-sender) does not require a timer, it relies on interrupts, thus avoiding any timer resource problems.

 ### Change timer
-The best approach is to change the timer used for IRremote, which can be accomplished by specifying the timer before `#include <IRremote.hpp>`.<br/>
+The best approach is to **change the timer** used for IRremote, which can be accomplished by specifying the timer before `#include <IRremote.hpp>`.<br/>
 The timer specifications available for your board can be found in [private/IRTimer.hpp](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/src/private/IRTimer.hpp).<br/>

 ```c++